Study of Magnetic Field and Turbulence in the TeV halo around Monogem Pulsar: 3D magnetic field from turbulence analysis

 can be used to trace the inclination angle of the magnetic field.
-Here, $v$ and $h$ represent the vertical and horizontal dimensions relative to B$_{\perp}$.
+Here, R$_{v}$ and R$_{h}$ represent the extent of correlation function distribution in the vertical and horizontal direction as shown in Fig.\ref{anisotropy}, whereas B$_{\perp}$ direction is toward the vertical axis.
+Here the plane of sky B$_{\perp}$ direction is determined by mean polarisation angle of the map.
 This statistical parameter, derived from polarized synchrotron radiation, captures the variations in the embedded magnetic fields resulting from turbulence.
 Consequently, it enables us to investigate the geometry of the 3D magnetic field and the characteristics of the underlying MHD turbulence.

-We established a statistical criterion of ${\rm Y} \sim 1.5\pm0.5$ (with ${\rm Y} > 1.5$ indicating the A mode and ${\rm Y} < 1.5$ indicating the C mode) to identify the dominant fraction of MHD turbulence modes.
-Remarkably, the Y-parameter for different modes exhibited contrasting trends (either decreasing or increasing) with respect to the local mean magnetic field inclination angle, denoted as $\theta_\lambda$.
+In ~\cite{Malik2023}, we computed the ${\rm Y_{turb}}$ parameter for both solenoidal and compressible simulated MHD cubes.
+With the analysis of total and decomposed (Alfv\'enic (A) mode and Compressible (C) Mode) datacubes, we found that the relative anisotropy of Stokes parameters can act as a diagnostic for retrieving the magnetic field inclination and identifying the dominating MHD turbulence mode in ISM and extended sources like Monogem TeV halo.
+This anisotropy has been quantified by taking the Gaussian extents obtained using 2D Gaussian fitting of the correlation function distribution in v and h-directions.
+We established a statistical criterion of ${\rm Y_{turb}} \sim 1.5\pm0.5$ (with ${\rm Y_{turb}} > 1.5$ indicating the A-mode and ${\rm Y_{turb}} < 1.5$ indicating the C-mode) to identify the dominant fraction of MHD turbulence modes.
+Remarkably, the Y-parameter for different modes exhibited contrasting trends (either decreasing or increasing) with respect to the mean magnetic field inclination angle with respect to the line of sight to the observer, denoted as $\theta_\lambda$.